Grzegorz Zengota

 Grzegorz Zengota (born 29 August 1988) is a Polish motorcycle speedway rider.

 Biography

 Zengota was born on 29 August 1988, in Zielona Góra.

-He was a member of Poland U-21 national team.
+Zengota was a member of Poland U-21 national team.
 He has won Under-21 Speedway World Cup twice, in 2008 and 2009.

-In the Team Speedway Polish Championship he rode for Zielona Góra, Włókniarz Częstochowa, Unia Leszno, Polonia Bydgoszcz and Rybnik.
+In the Team Speedway Polish Championship, Zengota rode for Zielona Góra, Włókniarz Częstochowa, Unia Leszno, Polonia Bydgoszcz and Rybnik.

-In the British leagues he rode for Swindon Robins and Coventry Bees.
+In the British leagues, Zengota rode for Swindon Robins and Coventry Bees.

-In 2022, he helped Smederna win the Swedish Speedway Team Championship during the 2022 campaign.
+In 2022, Zengota helped Smederna win the Swedish Speedway Team Championship during the 2022 campaign.